cloudmesh/classes/docs/source/i524/lectures.rst

    moving".
 This will give you some points if submitted in time.
 However, if you submit nothing, we will not issue any points.

-Theory Trek:
+Theory Track:
    A number of lectures have been designed to introduce you to a number of technologies.
-In contrast to the technology trek the lectures are of more theoretical nature and do not require much hands on activities to get familair with the technologies.
+In contrast to the technology track the lectures are of more theoretical nature and do not require much hands on activities to get familair with the technologies.